NetApp/na_elementsw_config_composer/READme.md

     Ansible version: 2.9 and above

-    The NetApp HCI storage nodes must be initialized before using this ansible content The nodes need to be configured with network configuration for Bond1G interfaces i.e. Management IPs for all storage nodes must be configured
+    The NetApp Element storage nodes must be initialized before using this ansible content The nodes need to be configured with network configuration for Bond1G interfaces i.e. Management IPs for all storage nodes must be configured
     The management IPs of the storage nodes must be reachable from the Ansible host running the playbook The storage nodes must be able to ping each other